-Michael A. Amon is the Vice Office Managing Principal of Fish & Richardson’s Southern California office.
+Michael A. Amon is the vice office managing principal of the Southern California office of Fish & Richardson P.C.
 His practice emphasizes intellectual property litigation, including patent infringement and business litigation.
-Mr. Amon previously clerked for the Hon.
-James F. Stiven (2002-2003) and the Hon.
-Rudi M. Brewster (2003-2004) at the United States District Court for the Southern District of California.
+Mr. Amon previously clerked for the Honorable James F. Stiven (2002-2003) and the Honorable Rudi M. Brewster (2003-2004) of the U.S District Court for the Southern District of California.

 Mr. Amon is a contributing author to Fish’s IP Law Essentials.